Cursor vs GitHub Copilot - they solve different problems

 A Harvard Business School study found AI tools boosted productivity 17% to 43%.
 Sounds great.

-Then METR published research in July 2025 showing AI actually slowed experienced developers by 19%.
+Then METR published research in July 2025 showing AI slowed experienced developers by 19%.
 The kicker?
 Those developers thought they were 20% faster.
 They were wrong about their own productivity.

 What’s happening?
 Junior developers see the biggest gains.
 Experienced developers slow down because they spend time checking AI-generated code for subtle bugs.
 GitClear’s analysis found AI code introduced three times more privilege escalation paths and gets merged four times faster than human-written code.